 Edge boards must be joined with 400mm long boards (either edge board offcuts or 75 x 25mm timbers) which span the joint evenly and are nailed firmly in place at the rear of the edge boards.
 The top of the joining boards must sit 15 to 25mm below the top level of the edge board.
 The spacing of wooden pegs must be adjusted so that a peg is positioned alongside every joining board.
 Refer to Transportation drawing: Timber edging details for chip seal, asphalt and block paving

 All timber edging must be backfilled outside the construction area as necessary to protect the timbers from being damaged or distorted during the preparation and compaction of the pavement course.
 All edge boards must be set out using string lines and must be true and straight at the completion of the work.
 All edge boards and pegs will use H4 or H5 treated timber.
 If directed by Council, existing timber edging in good condition must be adjusted for level, repegged and incorporated in the new footpath or vehicle crossing.
-At all times, excavation for timber edging replacement, installation or adjustment must be the minimum required to provide adequate work space.
+At all times, excavation for timber edging replacement, installation or adjustment must be the minimum required to provide adequate workspace.
 Where the path edge adjoins existing kerb, the top of the kerb must be treated as the top of the edge board.

 Pavement basecourse

-The pavement basecourse must be constructed of bedding sand and/or GAP metal (NZTA-AP metal on occasions) and be compacted to a pavement depth conforming to Transportation drawing: Cross section details for footpath, vehicle crossings and depressed kerb and channel
+The pavement basecourse must be constructed of bedding sand and/or GAP metal and be compacted to a pavement depth conforming to Transportation drawing: Cross section details for footpath, vehicle crossings and depressed kerb and channel

 For asphalt footpaths and cycle paths, the final pavement surface must have a tight stone mosaic surface with no loose aggregate suitable for the application of a tack coat and an asphaltic layer.
 A skin of GAP 20 may need to be added to GAP 40 areas and compacted into place to achieve this.
 All pavement courses must be compacted to refusal in lifts of not more than 100mm.